AquaSoftGmbH/RefCountTracer/README.md

 1. Delphi

   This utility isn't able to create the stack trace itself.
 It just logs it into a file.
-To create the stack trace currently MadExcept is needed.
-Other tools like JCLDebug or Eurekalog could be added later.
+To create the stack trace currently MadExcept or EurekaLog is needed.
+Other tools like JCLDebug could be added later.
 As the logger is very simple it could work with older Delphi versions (but that's untested).

 2. Other Languages